pivot-access-ltd/bma-offline-docs/src/maas-glossary-5416.md

 <a href="#heading--personal-package-archives-ppa"><h2 id="heading--personal-package-archives-ppa">Personal Package Archives (PPA)</h2></a>

-A Personal Package Archive (PPA) is a [Launchpad](https://launchpad.net)-based method for any individual (or team) to build and distribute packages for Ubuntu.
+A Personal Package Archive (PPA) is a [Launchpad](https://launchpad.net)-based method for any individual (or team)`↗` to build and distribute packages for Ubuntu.

 Adding a PPA is equally straightforward.
-Using the [`sosreport` PPA](https://launchpad.net/~canonical-support/+archive/ubuntu/support-tools) as an example, first retrieve the PPA's address from its page on Launchpad:
+Using the [`sosreport` PPA](https://launchpad.net/~canonical-support/+archive/ubuntu/support-tools)`↗` as an example, first retrieve the PPA's address from its page on Launchpad:

 `ppa:canonical-support/support-tools`